Research

 X. Liu, P. Pascual Cobo and R. Venkataramanan, “Many-user multiple access with random user activity”, IEEE International Symposium on Information Theory, Athens, Greece, 2024. (poster, talk)

-X. Liu, K. Hsieh and R. Venkataramanan, “Coded many-user multiple access via Approximate Messsage Passing”, IEEE International Symposium on Information Theory, Athens, Greece, 2024. (arXiv, talk)
+X. Liu, K. Hsieh and R. Venkataramanan, “Coded many-user multiple access via Approximate Messsage Passing”, IEEE International Symposium on Information Theory, Athens, Greece, 2024. (talk)

 G. Arpino, X. Liu and R. Venkataramanan, “Inferring Change Points in High-Dimensional Linear Regression via Approximate Message Passing”, Proceedings of the 41st International Conference on Machine Learning, PMLR 235:1841-1864, 2024. (poster, code)